There was no comment in the Retirement Commissioner’s 2016 Reviewon tax matters (accessible here).

 There is a variety of ways in which assets and income can be ‘sheltered’ from direct connection with the economic owners of that income.
 Income derived through the various tax-based vehicles is not always aggregated for either income tax or for the application of income-tested payments.

 The discontinuities between different parts of the CIV regime, the illogical tax treatment of contributions and investment income and the artificial distinctions between directly and indirectly earned income mean, inevitably, that the 2007 rules will be subject to change as advisers test the boundaries.
-As is usually the case, wealthier taxpayers will benefit the most as they rearrange their affairs to best tax-advantage.
+As is usually the case, wealthier taxpayers will benefit the most as they rearrange their affairs to their best tax-advantage.
 They should capture the KiwiSaver-related concessions and invest the rest either in a PIE or in a superannuation scheme that invests in a PIE.
 They should not invest directly.

 Along the way, the tax system seems to have lost the natural meaning of ‘income’.
 In a progressive tax regime, how much total ‘income’ an individual receives matters to the system’s integrity.
 ‘Investment income’ needs, potentially, to have no clear connection with the member’s economic capacity to pay tax.
 If this basic principle had been set aside for practical considerations, that might have been justifiable.
 Regrettably, that was not the case.